cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   channelIdentifier: Identifier,
   counterpartyPortIdentifier: Identifier,
   counterpartyChannelIdentifier: Identifier,
-  version: string,
-  counterpartyVersion: string) {
+  counterpartyVersion: string):  string {
     // validate parameters:
     // - only ordered channels allowed
     abortTransactionUnless(order == ORDERED)
     // - require the portIdentifier to be the port ID the CCV module is bound to abortTransactionUnless(portIdentifier == ProviderPortId)
-    // - require the version to be the expected version abortTransactionUnless(version == "1")

     // assert that the counterpartyPortIdentifier matches
     // the expected consumer port ID
     abortTransactionUnless(counterpartyPortIdentifier == ConsumerPortId)

-    // assert that the counterpartyVersion matches the local version abortTransactionUnless(counterpartyVersion == version)
+    // assert that the counterpartyVersion matches the expected version abortTransactionUnless(counterpartyVersion == ccvVersion)

     // get the client state associated with this client ID in order
     // to get access to the consumer chain ID